thunderbird89/esf/stories/story-knock-knock.md

 The bombers were alone.

 Kresh'mar threw his craft into a hard turn, his secondary eyelids flickering as g-forces compressed his body.
-Bombers weren't built for this kind of maneuvering—they were heavy, designed for straight attack runs against capital ships, not dogfighting with interceptors.
+Bombers weren't built for this kind of maneuvering - they were heavy, designed for straight attack runs against capital ships, not dogfighting with interceptors.

 His threat receiver was solid red now.
 Missile locks.
 Energy weapon locks.
 The Federation fighters were firing.